 \subsection{Periodic multiplicative envelope}

-We additionally introduce a periodic envelope function to the FermiNet.
-While not necessary to satisfy periodic boundary conditions, we have found that a learnable envelope consisting of sinusoidal functions improves training and accuracy.
-The form of the envelope for FermiNet-PBC is

-where the $\mathbf{k}_m$ are simulation cell reciprocal lattice vectors including all points in the reciprocal lattice up to a chosen cutoff radius $|\mathbf{k}|$.
-In the present work, we take the cutoff to be the Fermi wavevector of the corresponding non-interacting electron gas.
-The $\nu_{im}^{k}$ and $\mu_{im}^{k}$ are strictly positive learnable parameters, optimized during training.
+For the periodic envelope function introduced in \cref{eqn:pbc_real_envelope,eqn:pbc_complex_envelope}, $\nu_{im}^{k}$ and $\mu_{im}^{k}$ are strictly positive learnable parameters, optimized during training.
 The envelope eases the representation of highly oscillatory functions, while still being trivially capable of representing any function representable by the network with no envelope because $\mathbf{k}_0 = \mathbf{0}$.
 All $\nu_{im}^{k}$ and $\mu_{im}^{k}$ are initialized to small random values except $\nu_{i0}^{k}=1$.
-Other initialization schemes may be more appropriate, but have not been studied here.
-Figure \ref{fig:envelope_lc} demonstrates the improved training performance due to the envelope.
+Other initialization schemes may be more appropriate, but have not been studied here. \cref{fig:envelope_lc} demonstrates the improved training performance due to the envelope.